Buddy1998/DjangoProject/README.md

               Allows to navigate between the add post and the total feed pages.
 	            Log out option is provided.

-	Posting and seeing other Feed
-              The user can see the post by other users along with date and time.

 Languages used: HTML, CSS, Python3, Framework: Django 3.2.3
  Database: PostgreSQL